ofgn/vtklib/README.md

 # vtklib
-VTKLib is a Fortran 90 module designed for reading, writing, and processing VTK (Visualization Toolkit) files.
+vtklib is a Fortran 90 module designed for reading, writing, and processing VTK (Visualization Toolkit) files.